All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The 5-Day Rule

 If fewer than 5 days have passed since your missed dose, take the injection as soon as you remember.
 Then resume your regular schedule on your normal injection day.
 If more than 5 days have passed, skip the missed dose entirely and take your next scheduled dose on the regular day.
-Do not double up on doses to compensate.
+Don't double up on doses to compensate.

 How Missing Doses Affects Results

 Semaglutide has a half-life of approximately 7 days, meaning it stays active in your system for an extended period.
 A single missed dose is unlikely to significantly impact your weight loss progress.
-However, missing multiple consecutive doses may reduce the medication's effectiveness and can increase the likelihood of GI side effects when you restart, since your body partially loses its adaptation.
+But missing multiple consecutive doses may reduce the medication's effectiveness and can increase the likelihood of GI side effects when you restart, since your body partially loses its adaptation.
 If you miss two or more consecutive weeks, contact your provider to discuss whether you need to restart at a lower dose.

 Dose Adjustments for Special Situations